tighten/ziggy/README.md

 Ziggy creates a Blade directive which you can include in your views.
 This will export a JavaScript object of your application's named routes, keyed by their names (aliases), as well as a global `route()` helper function which you can use to access your routes in your JavaScript.

 ## Installation

 1. Add Ziggy to your Composer file: `composer require tightenco/ziggy`

 2. (if Laravel 5.4) Add `Tightenco\Ziggy\ZiggyServiceProvider::class` to the `providers` array in your `config/app.php`.

+3. publish the package assets with

+`php artisan vendor:publish --provider="Tightenco\Ziggy\ZiggyServiceProvider"`

-3. Include our Blade Directive (`@routes`) somewhere in your template before your main application JavaScript is loaded&mdash;likely in the header somewhere.
+4. Include our Blade Directive (`@routes`) somewhere in your template before your main application JavaScript is loaded&mdash;likely in the header somewhere.

 ## Usage

 This package replaces the `@routes` directive with a collection of all of your application's routes, keyed by their names.
 This collection is available at `window.namedRoutes`.

 The package also creates an optional `route()` JavaScript helper which functions like Laravel's `route()` PHP helper, which can be used to retrieve URLs by name and (optionally) parameters.

 For example: